 9.5.1 Introduction

-When configured by the PCell or the PSCell, the UE shall be able to measure SSB, CSI-RS or both and perform L1-RSRP measurements of configured CSI-RS, SSB or CSI-RS and SSB resources for L1-RSRP.
+When configured by the network, the UE shall be able to perform L1-RSRP measurements of configured CSI-RS, SSB or CSI-RS and SSB resources for L1-RSRP.
 The measurements shall be performed on the resources configured for L1-RSRP measurements within the active BWP.

-The UE shall be able to measure all CSI-RS resources and or SSB resources of the CSI Resource set(s) within the CSI Resource settings configured for the active BWP.
+The UE shall be able to measure all CSI-RS resources and/or SSB resources of the CSI Resource set(s) within the CSI Resource settings configured for L1-RSRP for the active BWP, provided that the number of resources does not exceed the UE capability indicated by beamManagementSSB-CSI-RS.

-Unless the reporting quantity is set to ‘none’ in a CSI-RS resource, the UE shall report the quantity for the CSI reporting configuration associated by the reporting quantity.
+Unless the reporting quantity is set to ‘none’, the UE shall report the quantity for the CSI reporting configuration associated by the reporting quantity.

 9.5.2 Requirements applicability